cisnes/BITCORN-Multinode/README.md

 ### 1.1 - Send collateral to your MN adresses

-Make one new receiving address for each of your new masternodes, and send **exactly** the collateral to each of them.
-You can find collateral in the white paper/reward structure.
+Make one new receiving address for each of your new masternodes, and send **exactly** 10,000,000 to each address.

 ### 1.2 - Generate private keys for your masternodes
 In your wallet, open the debug console window and type: